Skip to Content

 The UK’s largest touring cinema is hitting up London venues in October for a special season.
 And it looks set to be one of the best Halloween events London boasts.

-Adventure Cinema will transform into a creepy wonderland on a number of country estates and National Trust sites, with screenings including Hocus Pocus, The Lost Boys, and The Shining.
+Adventure Cinema will transform into a creepy wonderland on a number of country estates and National Trust sites, with screenings including Hocus Pocus, The Rocky Horror Picture Show, and Ghostbusters.

 Book Tickets